PythonLearningClub/flask-demo/README.md

 * Make sure you don't need to type entire build and run command every time

 ## Repo restirctions
-Commiting to the master is disabled.
-Use your own branch for solutions.
+Commiting to the master can't be disabled in free plan.
+Please use your own branch for solutions.

 ### Additional info
 * [Flask Quickstart guide](https://flask.palletsprojects.com/en/2.1.x/quickstart/)